 - Transmit signals from the brain to receiving organs

 - Transport molecules and nutrients throughout the body

 Amino acids form the building blocks of proteins.
 These organic compounds enable vital proteins to carry out their important bodily functions.

 Collagen’s skin-replenishing properties come from three main amino acids:

-Through the synthesis of these three amino acids, the collagen protein can function like a mattress’s springs—shaping the body while keeping the skin bouncy and elastic.
+Through the synthesis of these three amino acids, the collagen protein can function like a mattress’s springs—shaping the body while maintaining skin elasticity and bounce.